2 - Vectors ------------------------------------------------------------------

 [1] "character"

 , which we commonly refer to as character strings or strings.
-In formal terms, R will not allow us to perform mathematical functions on vectors of type character
+In formal terms, the failed command did not work because R will not allow us to perform mathematical functions on vectors of type character

 .